didiersmith/steve/chapters/the-fall.md

 ---

 Intelligence, Steve found, wasn't always a reproductive asset.
-For whatever reason, every time he engineered a smart ape, they decided to apply their intelligence to esoteric hobbies instead of making huge numbers of offspring.
-Steve's hand-written intelligence genes were invariably wiped out within a few generations.
+For whatever reason, every time he engineered a smart ape, they decided to apply their intelligence to esoteric hobbies instead of making offspring.
+Steve's painstakingly-written intelligence genes were invariably wiped out within a few generations.

 Murdoch didn't say anything when Steve announced his latest failed experiment, but Steve could tell he was getting impatient.